-- 13.1 The Employment Rights Act 1996 provides that an employee must have more than two years' continuous service with the same employer, or a previous eligible employer, in order to qualify for a redundancy payment. - 13.2 Redundancy compensation is based on an employee's actual weekly wage. - 13.3 The payment is calculated on the basis of an employee's age, length of service (taking into account continuous service for employees TUPEd over into ELAN) and weekly pay (subject to a weekly maximum, set at £643 from 6 April 2023 for support staff).
+- 13.1 The Employment Rights Act 1996 provides that an employee must have more than two years' continuous service with the same employer, or a previous eligible employer, in order to qualify for a redundancy payment. - 13.2 Redundancy compensation is based on an employee's actual weekly wage. - 13.3 The payment is calculated on the basis of an employee's age, length of service (taking into account all academy and Local Authority (LA) previous service, through either a TUPE transfer or for new employees with no break (see note below) in their previous relevant LA, Redundancy Modification body or academy service, will count towards calculating redundancy payments in line with the ERA 1996 and the Redundancy Payments (Continuity of Employment in Local Government, etc.(Modification) Order 1999) and weekly pay (subject to a weekly maximum, set at £700 from April 2024 for support staff).
 Note for qualified teachers ELAN will make the discretionary exemption from the cap on salary as recommended under The Teachers (Compensation for Redundancy and Premature Retirement) Regulations 1997 & 2015 and per Annex B of The Burgundy Book.